MITF ELISA Kits

-- Microplate: A 96-well plate pre-coated with antibodies specific to MITF.
-The coating facilitates the specific capture of MITF from the sample.
+- A 96-well microplate pre-coated with antibodies specific for MITF.

 |